bickyraj/base_cms/README.md

 	BASE_URL=localhost/YOUR_PROJECT_FOLDER_NAME/
 	VUE_BASE_URL = /YOUR_PROJECT_FOLDER_NAME/
-<li>In the .env file enter the database name, username and password of your postgres in</li>
+<li>In the .env file enter the database name, username and password of your database in</li>

 	DB_DATABASE=laravel_base_crm
 	DB_USERNAME=